omkarnitsureiitb/Pipelined-Processor-Design/README.md

-# Single-Cycle-Pipelined-Processor-Design
+# Pipelined-Processor-Design
-Designed a Single Cycle 6-stage pipelined Processor which can execute 26 different instructions and implemented it in code in VHDL
+Designed a 6-stage pipelined Processor which can execute 26 different instructions and implemented it in code in VHDL

 ## Course Project - Microprocessors (EE309)
 ### Team Members -